The following guidelines apply to merit waivers:

 - Academic programs may only award waivers to their own students.
 Exceptions require permission from the Office of Graduate Education and Life.

-- Programs are discouraged from providing merit waivers to full-time students for more than 3 years for master’s degrees and 5 years for doctoral degrees.
+- Programs should generally not provide merit waivers to full-time students for more than 3 years for master’s degrees and 5 years for doctoral degrees.

-- Merit waiver awards can range from 1 to 9 hours (full-time) in the fall and spring terms and from 1 to 6 hours (full-time) in the summer term.
+- Merit waiver awards can range from 1 to 9 hours (full-time).
 University tuition is also waived for hours taken above the full-time limit if a full-time award is made.

 - Students may register for more hours than their merit waiver award.
 They will be invoiced for the additional hours unless they have been granted a full-time waiver.